 1. Promote and support greener farming

 While some farmers are already doing fantastic work to cut their emissions and sequester more carbon in soils and trees, many are not doing as much as they could.
 Leadership is needed from our Government to disseminate best practice and help all farmers cut their emissions and adapt to the effects of climate change.
-Key priorities should include reducing artificial fertiliser use, as excessive use is currently a major cause of pollution and emissions, boosting the organic farming sector, and promoting agroforestry.
+Key priorities should include focusing on protecting and enhancing our soils, matching nutrient need with use (excessive use is currently a major cause of pollution and emissions), boosting the organic farming sector, maximising animal health and promoting agroforestry.

 2. Maintain and boost our natural carbon sinks

 Our land holds part of the solution to climate change: soils, plants, and trees can absorb and sequester huge quantities of CO2, when well-managed.
 Since farmers manage 75% of Scotland’s land, they have a key role to play in delivering these land-based solutions, with the right advice and incentives from Government.

 The Scottish Government already has an ambitious target – a 33% reduction in food waste going to landfill by 2025 – but is not currently implementing enough ambitious measures to meet that target.
 Much more should be done to prevent avoidable food waste through awareness raising, improved labelling, and smart regulation.
 And at the end of the day, all remaining food waste should be processed adequately, with a 0% landfill rate.

 In complex, globalised supply chains, significant energy goes into the transport, refrigeration, and storage of food.
 We also import huge quantities of cereals, oilseeds, and soya from abroad to feed our livestock, causing big environmental impacts abroad from deforestation, soil erosion, and unsustainable water usage.
 We need policy action to reduce our reliance on unsustainable imports and increase fairness in supply chains.